 I traced out this circuit.
 The emitter voltage is −12 V and total current is 15 mA.
 Rated power consumption is 2 W. The feedback improves linearity but degrades the noise figure.
 Breaking the feedback loop increased the gain 5 dB and decreased the noise figure 1.4 dB in the FM band.
 I didn't check any other parameters, including stability.
 I didn't try bypassing the emitter degeneration.

 A similar amplifier with four outputs had 7.0 dB of gain.
-The circuit was the same as that above minus the input diodes and with small ferrite transformers to divide the output four ways.
+The circuit was the same as that above minus the input diodes and with tiny ferrite transformers to divide the output four ways.
 In this unit the transistor was a 2SC3777.
 IIP3 was 134 dBf.
 The power division degrades the noise figure just 0.2 dB.

 This amplifier has adjustable gain.
 In the FM band I measured 18.5 to 29.5 dB.
 Unless you're feeding hundreds of feet of lossy coax, this is too much gain for all but the most bulletproof of tuners in a benign signal environment.
 In addition, reducing the gain to minimum degraded the noise figure so much that preamp+tuner sensitivity dropped below that of the tuner alone.